SaswatPadhi/saswatpadhi.github.io/_blogposts/2021-09_usb-autoattach-in-qubes/index.md

 [this AskUbuntu thread](https://askubuntu.com/questions/667922/udev-script-doesnt-run-in-the-background),
 and [this blogpost](https://bkhome.org/news/202012/how-to-run-long-time-process-on-udev-event.html).
-However, this approach suffices for our case, because Qrexec does not require the client to stay alive after making the RPC call.
+However, this approach suffices for our case, because Qrexec does not require the client to stay alive after making the RPC.
 So although udev would kill the detached script after connecting the USB devices,
 $\DomZ$ would have received the call and would carry out the requested operation.
 $\DomZ$ might show a warning popup if the client is killed